 After much moaning and pleading, Chef Bernard paid a visit to our restaurant kitchen to pass on the secret of heaven on earth in the form of chocolate.
 Chocolate for grown-ups.
 I was sworn to secrecy, promising to keep the formula from Certain People who may have tried to use this special recipe to their own advantage and to my detriment.
 Thirty years later, I think it is safe to say that the secret is out, and you shall have it, dear readers.

 The recipe may seem long, but it takes almost as much time to explain how to make these as it does to make them.
-(Okay, that’s an exaggeration) The point is: don’t be discouraged; take it in steps and there are three of them:
+There are basically 3 steps: see the pictured tutorial below the recipe.

 Bernard’s Chocolate Whiskey Truffles